urbandictionary/token-tail/README.md

 Commands:
-  count  Prints the number of tokens in the input. head   Prints the first N tokens from the input. split  Splits the input text into multiple files. tail   Prints the last N tokens from the input.
+  count  Prints the number of tokens in the input. dump   Dumps the tokens and their text representations. head   Prints the first N tokens from the input. split  Splits the input text into multiple files. tail   Prints the last N tokens from the input.